cgonzvaz/CodingChallenge_DataIntegration/challenge_1.md

 All the source files are configured with the path ${Internal.Transformation.Filename.Directory}.
 This path refers where the ktr files are.
 In this case the ktr file are in our {instalation_directory}/files

-If you need more detail about the jobs and transformation uses, please refer [technical_oveview](
+If you need more detail about the jobs and transformation uses, please refer [technical_overview](technical_overview.pdf)